-I personally attach a copy of each check or each credit card payment to the receipt in each category.
+I personally attach a copy of each check or each credit card payment to the receipt or invoice for each expense in each category.
 This means that the agent doesn’t have to rifle through your checking and or credit card statements to find a single payment.
 I am then able to hand over each category of receipts and invoices along with a tape total which hopefully match what is on the Schedule C.

 Each category of expense that is requested should be presented separately, in chronological order if possible.
 A tape of the expenses with the total could be attached to show that it matches the number given on the tax return.